openhab/openhab-docs/configuration/items.md

 The Group item is commonly used to define hierarchies of Items from different perspectives.
 For example:

--   Location perspective:
+-   Location-oriented or physical perspective:
     - Floors in your house → Rooms on that floor → An appliance in that room...

--   Function perspective:
+-   Functional or logical perspective:
     - Maintenance Group → All battery states → Individual battery states in percentage
     - Further examples: all lights, all room temperatures, combined power consumption